 If your Recording Level doesn't reach higher than ‑15dB and your Complete Noise-Free Recording Volume is below 1.00, then something is wrong.
 Your voice is coming across as too quiet for some reason.
 You might think you should turn up one of the various gain settings, but that wouldn't help at all, because it would also increase the noise.
 Instead, try the following to overcome the problem:

-You may still be able to get good results using Audacity’s Noise Reduction Effect after you have finished your recording, especially if your Recording Levels are not too far off and at least reaching above ‑21dB.
-However, this is not ideal – your dynamic range is on the low side.
-To try this, proceed to Recording with Audacity and try using Advanced Processing Option: Noise Removal with Audacity.
+You may still be able to get good results using Audacity's Noise Reduction Effect after you have finished your recording, especially if your Recording Levels are not too far off and at least reaching above ‑21dB.
+However, this is not ideal - your dynamic range is on the low side.
+To try this, proceed to Recording with Audacity and try using Audio File Processing with Audacity.

 Make sure you are close to the mic when speaking.
 Talk in a strong natural voice.
 Maybe you're just speaking too softly, but don't raise your voice unnaturally so that it sounds like you're shouting.
 Go back to step 5 to work on your voice (go all the way back to step 2 if you have already made changes to the volume levels).

 If there is a large difference between the Electronics Noise-Free Recording Volume you measured in step 3 and the Complete Noise-Free Recording Volume from step 4, then this problem could be the result of turning the volume down to reduce ambient background noise.
 Try making the room quieter and starting the whole section over, hopefully achieving a higher value for your Complete Noise-Free Recording Volume.
 Otherwise, your environment may make you a candidate for the Zoom recorder or Zoom recorder with external mic (you can use the AT2005 you already bought in place of the Shure SM58 described there).